RafaelVidaurre/angular-permission/docs/ui-router/2-usage-in-states.md

   - when used as `Function` or `Promise` returns single or set of permissions and/or roles

 > :fire: **Important**
-> If you combine both `only` and `except` properties you have make sure that they are not excluding each other, because denied roles/permissions would not allow access the state for users event if allowed ones would pass them.
+> If you combine both `only` and `except` properties you have to make sure they are not excluding each other, because denied roles/permissions would not allow access the state for users even if allowed ones would pass them.

 #### Single permission/role